568

 • 3

 \$\begingroup\$ I would vote to close this as too broad.
 Among the problems I see: 1.
 The two given examples don't seem to be the same thing as each other 2.
 The complete lack of constraints mean that I could just automatically make every word a link.
 (This could be fixed by specifying one link syntax: for golfing I quite like the UseModWiki use of CamelCase for links).
 3. I think I can get the "text formatting" feature for free by not escaping HTML characters.
-4. Needs a big warning "Answers will likely contain major security flaws and should not be used on ports which are publicly visible" \$\endgroup\$ Dec 30, 2015 at 10:49
+4. Needs a big warning "Answers will likely contain major security flaws and should not be used on ports which are publicly visible" \$\endgroup\$ Commented Dec 30, 2015 at 10:49

 • 1